8 Mistakes to Avoid For a Perfect Ending to Your Novel

 - feel complete

 You want your reader chewing over the ending long after they’ve put your book down.
-Whether it’s a happy ending they are pleased about, a moral learning that sticks in their brain, or an ambiguity that lingers as they consider what will come next.
-Whichever of these common ending tropes you use, you want your story to feel ‘complete’.
+Whether it’s a happy ending they are pleased about, a moral lesson that sticks in their minds, or an ambiguity that lingers as they consider what will come next, whichever of these common ending tropes you use, you want your story to feel ‘complete’.

 To achieve this, there are some things you really shouldn’t be doing: